ikjordan/picozx81/README.md

 **Notes:**
 1. The "real" QS UDG board had a manual switch to enable / disable.
 In the emulator, if UDG is selected, it is assumed to be switched on after the first write to the memory mapped address range (0x8400  to 0x87ff)
-2. To emulate other standard UDG graphics cards that reside between 0x2000 and 0x3fff set `LowRAM` to On and `WRX` to Off.
+2. To emulate other standard UDG graphics cards that reside between 0x2000 and 0x3fff set `LowRAM` to `On` and `WRX` to `Off`.
 This setting is needed to run e.g. [Galaxians with user defined graphics](https://sinclairzxworld.com/viewtopic.php?f=4&t=4388).
-If emulation of CHR128 UDG graphics is required set `CHR128` to On.
+If emulation of CHR128 UDG graphics is required set `CHR128` to `On`.
 This setting is needed to run e.g. [zedgragon](https://github.com/charlierobson/zedragon)
-3. If `NTSC` is set to On and `Centre` is set to Off then a black vsync bar will be seen at the bottom of the display for programs that generate a typical 192 line display
+3. If `NTSC` is set to `On` and `Centre` is set to `Off` then a black vsync bar will be seen at the bottom of the display for programs that generate a typical 192 line display
 4. A higher tolerance value set for `VTOL` results in faster screen stabilisation.
 As for a real TV, a low tolerance level results in vertical sync being lost for some programs, such as [QS Defenda](http://www.zx81stuff.org.uk/zx81/tape/QSDefenda) and [Nova2005](http://web.archive.org/web/20170309171559/http://www.user.dccnet.com/wrigter/index_files/NOVA2005.p).
 The default value of 100 emulates a TV that very quickly regains vertical lock.
 Set the value to 15 to emulate a TV that struggles to maintain vertical lock.
 Run the [Flicker program](examples/ZX81/flicker.p) to see the effects of PAUSE on lock
 5. The "Big Bang" ROM can double the speed of BASIC programs
 ### Joystick